Yandex Cloud

 Warning

-You can create a Valkey™ cluster using the settings of another one created earlier.
-To do so, you need to import the configuration of the source Valkey™ cluster to Terraform.
-This way you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
-Importing a configuration is a good idea when the source Valkey™ cluster has a lot of settings and you need to create a similar one.
+You can create a Valkey™ cluster with the settings of another one created earlier.
+Do it by importing the original Valkey™ cluster configuration to Terraform.
+This way, you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
+Importing a configuration is a good idea if the original Valkey™ cluster has lots of settings and you want to create a similar one.

 To create a Valkey™ cluster copy: